Cricket World Cup records: Most catches in an innings

-England's Joe Root (pictured) sits second behind Ricky Ponting for the most number catches at the World Cup, was the most recent player to secure four catches in a World Cup innings and holds the record for the most catches by non wicket-keeper in a single tournament with 13, set at 2019 World Cup.

 Jonty Rhodes secured five catches in South Africa's match against the West Indies at the 1993 Hero Cup in India, the most by a non wicket-keeper in an ODI innings.
 Five players have managed to successfully take four catches in an World Cup innings, the latest being England's Joe Root against Afghanistan at the Arun Jaitley Cricket Stadium in Delhi during the 2023 tournament.